 Shopping in Dubrovnik

 The Old Town is the place for shopping in Dubrovnik, though most of it is firmly geared towards the bountiful tourist trade with prices to match.
-A number of small shops hug the Stradun, but the warren of streets that break north and south from this thoroughfare offer more variety and, often, cheaper prices.
+A number of small shops hug the Stradun, but the warren of streets that break north and south from this main street offer more variety and, often, cheaper prices.

 Shops in Dubrovnik are generally open 0900-1900/2000, though opening times tend to be erratic and are limited in the winter months.
 Most shops open seven days a week.